dacr/web-echo/README.md

 # ![](images/logo-base-32.png) web-echo ![tests][tests-workflow] [![License][licenseImg]][licenseLink] [![][WebEchoImg]][WebEchoLnk]

+The web-echo service is an immutable JSON data recording service.

-web-echo service allows you to easily define on the fly JSON recorders which can be fed by remote services using either the dynamically generated webhook or the websockets you've provided.
-Then, at any time you can check what have been sent by the configured remote services.
+This service allows you to easily define on the fly JSON recorders which can be fed by remote services using either the dynamically generated webhook or the websockets URL you've provided.
+Then, at any time you can check/get what has been sent by the remote services.

+The storage implementation is using a blockchain approach to ensure data integrity; when data has been sent to the service, it always provides back a receipt proof.

+It is deployed on https://web-echo.code-examples.org/.
 [Check the OPENAPI specification][webecho-api] for more information.

-It has been deployed on https://mapland.fr/echo

 ## Quick local start

 Thanks to [scala-cli][scl],
-this application is quite easy to start, just execute :
+this application is quite easy to start, execute :

 ```
-scala-cli --dep fr.janalyse::web-echo:1.2.6 -e 'webecho.Main.main(args)'
+scala-cli --dep fr.janalyse::web-echo:2.0.0 -e 'webecho.Main.main(args)'
 ```

 ## Configuration